idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

     * lexically, because we found it in the name tree

-    * at top-level, because we couldn't find it in the name tree
+    * at top-level, because we couldn't find it in the lexical name tree

     * in a dynamic or environmental or computed context -- which is effectively top-level but managed in a different way